Magic: The Gathering: Novels

 Harper Prism originally had an exclusive license to produce novels for Magic: The Gathering, and published ten books between 1994 and 1996.
 Around 1997, the license reverted to Wizards, and the company published its own novels to better tie these works to the expansion sets from 1998 to about 2011.
+A tie-in young adult novel, published by Penguin Random House, was announced for February 2026.

 Comics

 In 1994, Wizards of the Coast gave an exclusive license to Armada Comics, an imprint of Acclaim Entertainment, to publish comic books.
 The comics were not developed in concert with the game and were created with divergent ideas to the game.
 However, "much of the lore established" by Armada Comics was "the foundation from which the rest of continuity was built. [...]
 Some of the details changed (or were 'retconned', in popular fan speak), but for the most part the core of these stories stayed the same".
 The comics came to a sudden end in 1996 when Acclaim started to run into financial trouble.
 In 1998, a new four-issue limited comic series was published by Dark Horse.

 In September 2011, Hasbro and IDW Publishing accorded to make a four-issue mini-series about Magic: The Gathering with a new story but heavily based on MTG elements and with a new Planeswalker called Dack Fayden, the story of which mainly developed in the planes of Ravnica and Innistrad.
 The series started in February 2012.
 In 2018, a four-issue mini-series on the Planeswalker Chandra Nalaar was released.
 A sequel mini-series was announced in 2019, however, it was cancelled before publication.

 In January 2021, Boom!
 Studios acquired the comic license of Magic: The Gathering and announced for a new Magic series for April 2021.